Nerozdilna/DataCleaningWeek4/Codebook.md

 Summarised data calculated mean values for 10299 ovservations, and the summarising factors were a) activity description, b) volunteer number(code)

 Names for summarised dataset were derived from features.txt file with following changes:
-a) Indices were dropped
+* Indices were dropped
-b) "BodyBody"" for fBodyGyroJerkMag sygnal was changed to "Body" to relate it to name in original info about featurers.
+* "BodyBody"" for fBodyGyroJerkMag sygnal was changed to "Body" to relate it to name in original info about featurers.

 Names of first three columns are: activitycode - For code of volunteer activities (1 to 6)